kirbir/SolWallet/README.md

 ## 📖 Usage

 1. Click the extension icon in Chrome to open the wallet interface
-2. Create a new wallet or load an existing one
+2. Create a new wallet or import an existing one
 3. View your balance and wallet address
+4. Use the "Send" button to transfer SOL to another address
-4. Use the "Receive" button to display your address for incoming transactions
+5. Use the "Receive" button to display your address for incoming transactions
+6. View recent transactions in the transaction list
+7. Switch between different Solana networks using the network selector
-5. Access additional options like exporting private keys from the menu
+8. Access additional options like exporting private keys from the menu

 ## ⚠️ Security